 The Canadian government, meanwhile, has committed to regulating methane emissions from both new and existing oil and gas sources and plans to propose rules next year.

-A joint U.S.-Canadian statement on methane didn’t address agriculture, although a of methane emission trends published in the journal Science claims that emissions have likely been increasing since 2006 mostly because of agriculture, not fossil fuels.
+A joint U.S.-Canadian statement on methane didn’t address agriculture, although a new study of methane emission trends published in the journal Science claims that emissions have likely been increasing since 2006 mostly because of agriculture, not fossil fuels.
 “If so, mitigating (methane) emissions must be balanced with the need for food production,” the authors wrote.

 Much of the focus on reducing methane losses in agriculture has focused on measures such as the installation of digesters on dairy farms.